 Whether you want the precise power of gas cooking or the reliable results of an electric oven, picking the right fuel type depends on what kind of cook you are.

 Cook the traditional way with a gas fuelled cooker.
 The precise power of a gas hob lets you get the perfect temperature to nail that stir-fry, and the gas-powered oven creates moist cooking conditions for succulent roasts and perfectly raised bakes.
+Shop now.

 From pyrolytic cleaning that burns away food stains, to catalytic liners that absorb grease, modern ovens come with lots of handy cleaning options, so you can put those marigolds away.

 Smart ovens let you cook with a tap of your finger.
 You can select and adjust settings and keep an eye on your food’s progress, all from the convenience of an app on your phone.
+Shop now.

 Enjoy precise cooking with a built-in temperature probe.
 This clever tech lets you cook meats at the perfect temperature for delicious results.
+Shop now.

 Fan-assisted ovens use a fan at the back to spread heat evenly throughout every corner.
 This means those salmon fillets, roasties or cupcakes will be beautifully cooked wherever you place them.
+Shop now.

 You can easily find a product’s amp rating in the specifications section on the product page.

-A built-in oven is placed in a kitchen cabinet at eye level, while a built-under oven is placed under your kitchen counter.
+A built-in oven is placed in a kitchen cabinet at eye level, while a built under oven is placed under your kitchen counter.